 Career tactics for women: from internship to job to promotion

 When you start your first job or internship, you'll probably be eager to impress your manager, prove your worth and, ideally, progress in your career through promotions and pay rises.
 To achieve this though, you'll need to do more than put your head down and get your work done.
 ‘Too often women think that if they’re working hard and doing a good job they’ll get promoted.’
 So says Dr Sue Black, an honorary professor in the department of computer science at University College London and campaigner for women’s advancement in the workplace.
-It’s not a surprising assumption, given that it’s the route to good grades and school and university, but you’ll need a more sophisticated approach to drive your career forward.
+This isn't a surprising assumption, given that it’s the route to good grades at school and university, but you’ll need a more sophisticated approach to drive your career forward.

-Good networking involves give as well as take, and not simply talking to people because you think they can help you.
+Good networking involves give as well as take, and not only talking to people when you need their help.
 That said, don’t limit yourself to colleagues on a similar level to you.
-On internships, it’s tempting to cling to fellow interns or fresh graduates at lunchtimes or social events.
-But try to find appropriate opportunities to strike up conversations with more senior colleagues.
+It’s tempting to cling to fellow interns or fresh graduates, especially at lunchtimes or social events, but try to find appropriate opportunities to strike up conversations with more senior colleagues.
 These are often the people who will assume the role of your champion or mentor – listening to your career ambitions, offering you guidance on how to achieve them and even actively championing you for new opportunities at the organisation.

 Keep your own identity

-Get your personal life and work life working together
+Make your personal life and work life work together

 It’s also perfectly possible for women to combine children with a successful career.
 ‘Some women have house-husbands; others just juggle,’ comments Sandi Rhys Jones OBE, who raised three children while running her own business employing 12 people.
 She stresses the value of making contacts, especially with other women.
 ‘Networking is good as you exchange ideas for how to maintain work/life balance,’ she comments.
 ‘And it’s great to meet other normal working mums who could be role models,’ she adds.

-TARGETjobs Events offers a series of events for female students exploring particular careers.
-If any of these appeal, make sure you check out the dates and familiarise yourself with the arrangements in good time:
+targetjobs offers a series of events for female students exploring particular careers.
+You can check the dates and familiarise yourself with the arrangements by following the links below: